kaycebasques/technicalwriting.dev/searchboxes.rst

 .. image:: /_static/requests-home-20240217.png

-On the quickstart page the search box is below-the-fold.
+On the quickstart page the search box is below-the-fold but other than that it seems the same as the homepage search box UI.

 .. image:: /_static/requests-quickstart-20240217.png

-Typing ``test`` into the search box does nothing.
+Nothing happens after I type ``test`` into the search box i.e. I need to click ``Go`` or press :kbd:`Enter` to see results.

 The search results page presents the total number of matches and previews of where the search term occurs in the top matches.
 It seems to highlight 3